BI-Bees/InternetOfThings-Meat/README.md

 # Introduction

-Goes here...

-A project revolving around production and consumption of meat....
+A project revolving around production and consumption of meat, and the process it took us to get to the result.

 # Process

 ## Meetings

 In this section we will go over the meetings we have had with our Innovation and Entrepreneurship group.

-skriv her noget om at vi efter hvert møde brugte tid på at finde data om deres nye emner
+After each of our meetings we have taken what was decided and tried to find data supporting their ideas.

 ### 31/10/2018 - Introduction meeting